SwissOpenEM/Ingestor/docs/webserver.md

 ...
 ```

 * **WebServer.Auth.RBAC.[X]Role**: this is where you set your expected role names.
 It's a way to customize role names, but you can leave them as is.
 If facilities use shared OAuth2 client-id's (shouldn't be the case) then these roles should contain the name of each facility to make.
-You should also customize these if your IdP of choice can't separate what roles to map to users based on clientid.
+You should also customize these if your IdP of choice can't separate what roles to map to users based on `ClientID`.
 These roles specifically give permission to interact with the ingestor endpoints, and nothing else.
 Accessing datasets is determined by the `AccessGroups` of the user on SciCat.

 {: .box-note}
-If you're using the supplied example scicatlive config for testing, the roles are named `FAC_ingestor_[function]` where `[function]` can be "admin", "write" or "read".
+If you're using the supplied example ScicatLive config for testing, the roles are named `FAC_ingestor_[function]` where `[function]` can be "admin", "write" or "read".

 {: .box-note}
 **Note:** If your IdP isn't keycloak you have to make sure that the roles are mapped to OAuth2 claims in the same way as Keycloak: `[access_token_jwt].resource_access[(client_id)].roles`